gheibia/rag-echo-leak/README.md

-# RAG EchoLeak Demo - Multi-Project Architecture
+# RAG EchoLeak Demo - Security Vulnerability Demonstration

+**⚠️ SECURITY DEMONSTRATION TOOL**
+This is a security demonstration tool designed for educational purposes only.
+Use only in controlled environments for security research and training.
+Do not use real credentials or sensitive data.

+## Purpose

+This demonstration showcases the **EchoLeak vulnerability** and **RAG spraying attacks** in Retrieval-Augmented Generation (RAG) systems.
+Originally discovered by [Aim Security Labs](https://www.aim.security/lp/aim-labs-echoleak-blogpost) as a zero-click vulnerability in Microsoft 365 Copilot, this implementation demonstrates how the same attack vectors can affect general RAG applications.

+### What is EchoLeak?

+EchoLeak is a critical vulnerability that exploits design flaws in RAG-based AI systems, allowing attackers to:
+- **Exfiltrate sensitive data** through seemingly innocent queries
+- **Bypass access controls** via semantic similarity matching
+- **Create covert data channels** using hidden tracking images
+- **Scale attacks automatically** without user interaction

+### Research Background

+This demo is based on the groundbreaking research by **Aim Security Labs** who discovered EchoLeak as the first zero-click AI vulnerability in Microsoft 365 Copilot.
+Their research paper "[Breaking down 'EchoLeak', the First Zero-Click AI Vulnerability Enabling Data Exfiltration from Microsoft 365 Copilot](https://www.aim.security/lp/aim-labs-echoleak-blogpost)" introduced the concept of **LLM Scope Violation** and demonstrated how RAG systems can be weaponized against themselves.

+While their research focused on Microsoft Copilot specifically, this demonstration extends the concepts to show how any RAG-based system can be vulnerable to similar attack patterns.

+## Architecture Overview

-This solution has been restructured to properly separate concerns and avoid runtime conflicts between Azure Functions and ASP.NET Core Web Applications.
+This solution has been restructured to properly separate concerns and avoid runtime conflicts between Azure Functions and ASP.NET Core Web Applications, providing a realistic RAG implementation for security testing.

 ## Project Structure